 $3,000 rebate for a ground source heat pump (geothermal) that has met PTCS certifications and is installed by an International Ground Source Heat Pump Association (IGSHPA) certified installer.
 Installation must be new; replacement of an existing ground source heat pump unit or the thermal exchange loop does not qualify.

-If you heat your home with electric baseboards or wall heaters, we want to help you pay for an upgrade!
+$800 if you heat your home with electric baseboards or wall heaters, or an existing electric forced air system.

 Electric baseboard and wall heaters can be an inefficient and uncomfortable heat source for homes.
 Upgrade to a more energy efficient alternative, a Ductless Heating and Cooling System.
 Eligible homeowners will receive a rebate when they install a system.